cosmiccrisp/openai-guardrails-js/docs/quickstart.md

 import { Runner } from '@openai/agents';

-// Create agent with guardrails automatically configured const agent = await GuardrailAgent.create({
+// Create agent with guardrails automatically configured const agent = await GuardrailAgent.create(
-    version: 1,
-    output: {
-        version: 1,
-        guardrails: [
-            {"name": "Moderation", "config": {"categories": ["hate", "violence"]}}
-        ]
-    }
+    './guardrails_config.json',
-}, "Customer support agent", "You are a customer support agent.
-You help customers with their questions.");
+    "Customer support agent",
+    "You are a customer support agent.
+You help customers with their questions."
+);

 // Use exactly like a regular Agent const result = await Runner.run(agent, "Hello, can you help me?");